Post updated July 2022

 I nearly cried because I’ve been dying to show you guys the gorgeous nickel hood exquisitely rendered by Texas Lightsmith.
 And here it is!
 In the foreground is my fave Perrin & Rowe polished nickel yum yum faucet.

-Another shot showing where the built in fridge and freezer clad in their gleaming cabinetry created by Jem Woodworking.
+Another shot shows the built-in fridge and freezer clad in their gleaming cabinetry created by Jem Woodworking.
+Between them on the large pilaster will be another sconce.
 The island counter is once again the magnificent Calacatta Gold marble.

 You might enjoy looking at this post which shows several shots of the kitchen in progress as the cabinets were being installed.